 Heroes are part of the anchoring many of us need to stay on track.

-Just as goals help to keep us focused on specific accomplishment, heroes help to keep our philosophies focused toward success in personal endeavors through whatever obstacles or hardship we may face.
+Just as goals help to keep us focused on specific accomplishments, heroes help to keep our philosophies focused toward success in personal endeavors through whatever obstacles or hardships we may face.

 Who are your heroes and why are they important to you?